exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 The optimal publication multiplier is about 2-3 without cruising and 3-4 with cruising.
-If you decide to play actively, there is a form of exponent swapping start to be aware of.
-This is not a difficult strategy, but it requires you to notice when a certain threshold happens.
+If you decide to play actively, there is a form of exponent swapping strat to be aware of.
+This is a difficult strategy because it requires you to notice when a certain threshold happens.
 It happens when the following occurs:

 \\[c_{11}*b_{1}^{1.05\text{ or }1.1}<c_{12}*b_{2}^{1.05\text{ or }1.1}\\]